 When administered orally, manganese is absorbed from the gastro intestinal tract, taken up in the liver and excreted via the bile.
-Due to the high pre-systemic first pass effect only minimal amounts reach the blood stream, so the systemic exposure is very low.
+Due to the high pre-systemic first pass effect only minimal amounts reach the blood stream, so the systemic exposure is very low, reducing risks of systemic side effects.
 The mean manganese blood concentration values were within the normal range at all dose levels tested in the clinical studies with Orviglance.

-Patient example from our Phase 2 study
+Patient example from our Phase 2 study1